-(1) The communications undertaking or the local authority may make an application to the network operator for joint performance of the building work.
-The network operator makes a decision on the application within one month from the making of the application.

-(2) The application referred to in subsection 1 of this section is granted provided:

-1) this does not entail significant additional expenditure compared to the originally planned building work;

-2) this does not adversely impact control over building work;

-3) the application is made at least one month before the building notice, or the final building design documentation required to obtain a building permit is filed with the local authority.

-(3) If no agreement is reached concerning joint performance of building work within one month from the filing of the application, both of the parties to the dispute have the right to have recourse to the Consumer Protection and Technical Regulatory Authority by filing the corresponding written application and paying the statutory fee in accordance with the rules provided in the Statutory fees Act.

-(4) The Consumer Protection and Technical Regulatory Authority makes its decision concerning resolution of the dispute within two months from receiving the written application.
-Where this is necessary, the Authority makes a decision that determines the terms and conditions of joint performance of the building work.
-Where valid reasons require this, the Authority may extend the time limit for resolving the dispute by a reasonable period.

-(5) The provisions of this section do not apply to building work whose performance is not subject to the requirement of filing a building notice or of obtaining a building permit, or to any physical infrastructure serving national defence purposes or related to a building of a security authority or to infrastructure at the national border.
+- (1) The communications undertaking or the local authority may make an application to the network operator for joint performance of the building work.
+The network operator makes a decision on the application within one month from the making of the application. - (2) The application mentioned in subsection 1 of this section is granted provided: - 1) this does not entail significant additional expenditure compared to the originally planned building work; - 2) this does not adversely impact control over building work; - 3) the application is made at least one month before the building notice, or the final building design documentation required to obtain a building permit is filed with the local authority. - (3) If no agreement is reached concerning joint performance of building work within one month from the filing of the application, both of the parties to the dispute have a right to have recourse to the Consumer Protection and Technical Regulatory Authority by filing the corresponding written application and paying the statutory fee in accordance with the rules provided by the Statutory fees Act. - (4) The Consumer Protection and Technical Regulatory Authority makes its decision concerning resolution of the dispute within two months from receiving the written application.
+Where this is needed, the Authority makes a decision that determines the terms and conditions of joint performance of the building work.
+Where valid reasons require this, the Authority may extend the time limit for resolving the dispute by a reasonable period. - (5) The provisions of this section do not apply to building work whose performance is not subject to the requirement of filing a building notice or of obtaining a building permit, or to any physical infrastructure serving national defence purposes or related to a building of a security authority or to infrastructure at the national border.

-[RT 01.02.2019, 3 - entry into force 11.02.2019]